MooersLab/bash-whisper-transcription/README.md

 Should work with Python 3.8 to 3.12.
 Edit the path to the Python interpreter in the second to last line in the function as needed.

-## whp312 ()
+## whp312 () for effortless transcription

-This variant of the script moves move the audio file off the DVR and to the folder where the transcription occurs.
+This variant of the script moves the audio file off the DVR and to the folder where the transcription occurs.
 Now, I just have to plug in the DVR and enter the name of the bash function `whp312` from anywhere in the terminal.
 The audio file is automatically deleted after the transcription occurs.